secretary-DFs/DF-Documents/althing-2018/motions-musings.md

 Feedback from the BME caucus at DF camp/the fishbowl seemed to be a potentially useful starting point for some positive changes in DFs, however many other caucuses were cut short or pushed to the end of the program, and weren’t able to give feedback to the wider group.
 Therefore it seems that this might be something that needs to be highlighted more at future events so that caucuses can be as useful and positive as possible for the movement.
 More could be done to make caucuses an important and productive part of program, especially with regards to the wider group hearing feedback from them.
 Perhaps this could be done at events, or perhaps each caucus might try to send a representative to feedback at an upcoming business event?
 Maybe we could even consider making an individual person (secondary committee role?) responsible for ensuring caucuses happen on at least a large number of events and feedback from them is heard?

 (Rose Pitman-Wallace)

+### Musing Delta (Number of People Holding Safeguarding) ###
+There's a restriction that the role of safeguarding can only be held by one person at a time.
+Should this be changed, either to allow two people to hold the role, or to make it mandatory that there are two safeguarding representatives.
+Because safeguarding is often a personal matter in DFs, it could be useful to split the role between two people so it is less likely to have a conflict of interest.
+It could also stop putting as much pressure on other ctte members who are often already stretched.
+This might however put more strain on DF finances and could mean that there are more breaches of confidentiality.

+(Brynn Alred - Safeguarding Rep)

+### Musing Echo (What do we want from the MEST-UP policy?) ###
+There is going to be a new policy in town: The MEST-UP policy!
+This will give us a chance to solidify the way that MEST-UP operates as a group on events.
+Come to this musing to discuss what you think should be in the policy before it begins being drafted over the next few months.

+(Ash Taylor - Secretary)

+### Musing Foxtrot (Fundraising) ###
+A brainstorming session to discuss all the ways that DFs could raise funds.

+(Amber Sims - Accessibility Rep)